josbeir/cakephp-docs-md/docs/2/en/plugins/how-to-create-plugins.md

 # How To Create Plugins

-As a working example from the [/plugins/how-to-use-plugins](plugins/how-to-use-plugins.md) section, let's begin to create a ContactManager plugin.
+As a working example from the [How To Use Plugins](../plugins/how-to-use-plugins.md) section, let's begin to create a ContactManager plugin.
 To start out, we'll set up our plugin's basic directory structure.
 It should look like this: